Batman’s Involvement In ‘Wonder Woman’ Confirmed And Detailed

 There’s every chance, though, that Batman’s involvement in Wonder Woman won’t actually extend beyond this letter, and that Ben Affleck will sit this film out, having previously made an appearance in both Batman v Superman: Dawn Of Justice and Suicide Squad.

-If Ben Affleck doesn’t appear in Wonder Woman, then Gal Gadot will undoubtedly be a little disappointed.
-That’s because, while out promoting Batman v Superman: Dawn Of Justice, the Israeli actress spoke glowingly about working with the Academy Award winner to Us Weekly, explaining that she really responds to working with actors that are also directors.
+If Ben Affleck doesn’t appear in Wonder Woman then Gal Gadot will undoubtedly be a little disappointed.
+That’s because, while out promoting Batman v Superman: Dawn Of Justice, the Israeli actress spoke glowingly about working with the Academy Award winner to US Magazine, explaining that she really responds to working with actors that are also directors.

 Her praise didn’t stop there, because Gal Gadot also lavished praise on Ben Affleck’s performance as Batman in Batman v Superman: Dawn Of Justice to Sky Cinema UK, insisting that he was right up there with the best incarnation of the superhero to ever reach the big-screen.